a389071432/VideoMotionCapture/README.md

 ## Introduction
+(Please download and read the file 'introduction to project.pdf' for technical details of this project.)
 This project gives a solution for an AI-based cloud service, which aims to automatize the production of character animation.

 Generally, the project is consisted of three parts :